adphilip/StoreManagement/README.md

 I haven't implemented the provider class because I don't have a database server available.
-I would have implemented it with JPA, creating a ProductEntity class annotated with the necessary annotations for retrieving from the database and then creating.
-I would have either added a new layer, for repositories, or it would have been easier to rename from Provider to Repository and use the existing class.
+I would have implemented it with JPA, creating a ProductEntity class annotated with the necessary annotations for retrieving from the database.
+I would have either added a new layer, for repositories, or it would have been easier to rename from Provider to Repository and use the existing class to retrieve from the database.